12 Fun & Interesting Space Facts For Kids (2023 Updated)

 7. There is no sound in space.

 Because space is a vacuum and sound travels by the vibration of particles, sound doesn’t exist in space, at least not in how we view it on Earth.
-Air molecules vibrate to produce sound on Earth, but in nearly empty areas of space, there are no (or very, very few) particles to vibrate; hence there is no sound.
+Air molecules vibrate to produce sound on Earth, but in nearly empty areas of space, there are no (or very, very few) particles to vibrate; hence there is no sound and the space is completely silent.
 We’re fortunate that’s the case because, if it weren’t, the sound of the Sun would be audible to us on Earth at an astonishing 100 dB, which would be like listening to a nonstop metal concert.

 8. It is estimated that there are an infinite number of stars in the universe.